pzerger/cisspexamcram/Homework.md

 1. Take a practice quiz of Domain 5 questions (chapters 13 and 14).
 Record your score.
 2. Watch [DOMAIN 5](https://youtu.be/_nyZhYnCNLA?t=17818) from my updated CISSP Exam Cram course.
 3. Take another practice quiz of Domain 5 questions.
 How did you do?
-4. Revisit cryptography types and the asymmetric key exchange in Domain 3 [HERE](https://youtu.be/_nyZhYnCNLA?t=8746)
+4. Revisit cryptography types and the asymmetric sequence in Domain 3 [HERE](https://youtu.be/_nyZhYnCNLA?t=8746)

 > **EXTRA CREDIT:** Watch the "CISSP Exam Cram: Physical Security Principles" video [HERE](https://youtu.be/iZTOstBx1ac)